gilesknap/mciwb/docs/tutorials/03-variables.rst

 Operators are used to make changes to variables.
 For example the ``=`` operator assigns a value to a variable.
 In Python we can quickly create a variable using assignment.
-Try out the commands below:
+This table below shows some python assignment commands using the ``=`` operator.
+Note that Python can automatically work out what type of variable you are creating.

 .. list-table:: Create some variables
    :widths: 50 25 20 60